Purchasing Guidance for Mobile Devices

 Infection Control

 Before bringing devices into any clinical environment, it is important to have a strategy for infection control.
-There are many different products (like Easy Screen®Cleaning Wipe by PDI Healthcare) that can be used to sanitize devices and protect your patients.
+There are many different products that can be used to sanitize devices and protect your patients.

 It is also important to follow the device manufacturer's directions for screen cleaning so the cleaner does not damage the device.
 Check with your organization and compliance team to determine the right product for your needs.